-Although the SWEBOK did serve as a starting point for determining knowledge areas, both the CCSE Steering Committee and the SEEK area volunteers felt strongly about emphasizing the academic discipline of software engineering.
-During the SEEK development process, the area chosen to represent the theoretical and scientific foundations of developing software products subsequently grew to the size of one half of the core.
-This prompted the Steering Committee to reevaluate whether the original goals of emphasizing the discipline were indeed being met.
-The resulting set of knowledge areas are believed to stress the fundamental principles, knowledge, and practices that underlie the software engineering discipline.
+The SWEBOK Guide provided the starting point for determining knowledge areas.
+Because both the SE2004 Steering Committee and the SEEK area volunteers felt strongly about emphasizing the academic discipline of software engineering, the area chosen to represent the theoretical and scientific foundations of developing software products eventually grew to one half the size of the core.
+This prompted a reevaluation of whether the original goals of emphasizing the discipline were indeed being met.
+The resulting set of knowledge areas was rebalanced to support these goals.
+The result is believed to stress the fundamental principles, knowledge, and practices that underlie the software engineering discipline in a form suitable for undergraduate education.